shader-slang/spec/proposals/023-cooperative-matrix.md

 Reviewer: TBD

+Update:
+ - the funciton name `load` and `loadAny` are renamed to `Load` to match to HLSL syntax.
+ - the funciton name `store` is renamed to `Store` to match to HLSL syntax.
+ - `CoopMatScope` enum is renamed to `MemoryScope` because it is more generic to outside of CoopMat.

 ## Background

 This proposal adds cooperative matrix types and operations.
 These are matrices where storage and computations are spread across a set of invocations such as a subgroup.